ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 ### Preliminaries
 ##### Definitions
 In the scope of this paper, a social network is defined by the communication flows between individuals.
 Each flow has a source, a target and some message content $$c$$.
-To calculate the sentiment we have a model _f_ which takes the content of the message and output as quantitative rating with 0 depicting neural sentiment, positive values depicting positive sentiment and negative values for negative sentiment.
+To calculate the sentiment we have a model _f_ which takes the content of the message and outputs as quantitative rating of 0, depicting neural sentiment; positive values depicting positive sentiment; and negative values for negative sentiment.

 ##### StressRank Algorithm
 1. Generate a quantitative measure of sentiment polarity with **negative** values depicting negative sentiment